 The GTI program involves the Department taking on a more active role by engaging “Global Talent Officers” (GTO) in key locations overseas to invite targeted individuals to apply for an Australian visa.
 GTOs will work with countries in their regions and attend key events/expos to promote this program.

 Individuals interested in this program, should submit an Expression of Interest (EOI) with the Department of Home Affairs (Department) to be invited to apply for this visa.
 A successful candidate would receive a unique identifier and be invited to apply for a Distinguished Talent visa.
 Their visa application would receive priority processing (around 2 months).
-For the 2019/20 migration programme year, 5,000 spots were allocated.
-It is unclear how many spots will be available for the 2020/21 migration programme year (discussed further below).
+For the 2020/21 migration programme year, 15,000 spots have been allocated which is a significant increase from the 5,000 positions allocated last year.

 In particular, the Department aim to target the following 7 sectors: